nhu92/Mixed-DNA-Project/07-TestKewData.md

 Made 30 candidates from the Kew.
 Then, I ran this: ```for i in {1..100}; do python mix_generator.py ../reads_pool/ ../reads_mix/; done``` to generate the random mix file for test.

+The second tool is done by 3 bash scripts.
+They will create multiple testing folders, modifying submission scripts, and submit them batch by batch.
+To reduce the running time, I reduce the 353 target genes to ~80, selected from the most shared genes among 70 species reference panel.